careful-exurbia0j/Andromadar-6252/backup/notes.md

 OAuth Success doesn’t just find you.
 You have to go out and get it.
 Dream big and dare to fail.
 Frontend Event-driven Architecture Happiness is not something ready made.
 It comes from your own actions.
 Automation UX Optimization Multi-threading The only way to do great work is to love what you do.
 Parallel Processing
+The only way to do great work is to love what you do.
+Difficult roads often lead to beautiful destinations.
+If you can dream it, you can do it.
+Framework Optimization Algorithm